Biden sanctions Israeli settlers accused of attacking Palestinians and peace activists in West Bank

 Officials said there are no plans to penalize far-right Israeli ministers who have defended the violence by Israeli settlers and have called for the expansion of settlements.

+In conjunction with the executive order, the Treasury Department issued an alert to financial institutions to look out for transactions that might benefit "extremist" settlers in the West Bank.

+The alert provides banks with four possible red flags to consider when determining whether to mark transactions to the department as suspicious.
+They include transactions with nonprofits related to “extremist” settlers and groups, memo-line data that suggests support for extremism and purchases of tactical gear for nongovernmental use in the West Bank.

-The new executive order comes as Biden was set to visit Michigan on Thursday to rally support from union members in a key presidential battleground state.
-The Democratic president has faced sharp criticism from Arab and Muslim leaders over his handling of the war with Hamas, and the shadow of the conflict has some Democrats worrying that it could have a major effect on the outcome in the November election.
+Biden's order was released not long before a visit to Michigan on Thursday, where he planned to rally support from union members in a key presidential battleground state.
+The president has faced sharp criticism from Arab and Muslim leaders over his handling of the war with Hamas, and the shadow of the conflict has some Democrats worrying that it could have a major effect on the outcome in the November election.

 The president's campaign team has already seen alarming signs of the growing rift with Michigan's Arab American community.